kevinli7377/COMS4735_project/README.md

 <h2>Project Introduction:</h2>
 <span>The objective of this project is to develop a visual interface for estimating volumes of colored liquids in transparent, colorless, rotationally symmetrical vessels placed on horizontally flat surfaces.
 For instance, a user may want to determine the volume of Coca-Cola or orange juice in a symmetrical water glass.
 By supplying the system with a query and a set of reference images of a common vessel containing known liquid volumes, an estimate of the query’s liquid volume (ml) can be generated.
 The system estimates the query volume by mapping a 2-dimensional image to a 3-dimensional metric without the need for depth information.
 During this project, existing research and projects were sampled. </span>
-<br></br>
+<br><br>

-<span>Extensive domain engineering and testing was required to ensure a final system success rate of >88.8% in estimating volumes within a margin of +/- 15ml.</span>
+<span>Extensive domain engineering and testing were required to ensure a final system success rate of >88.8% in estimating volumes within a margin of +/- 15ml.</span>

 <h2>System specification and design:</h2>
 <ul>